(312) 239-6787

 1. Look around before you get in and before you get out

 Based on our extensive experience representing people injured in rideshare accidents, one of the most common mistakes we see rideshare passengers make is failing to keep a proper lookout when getting into or getting out of a car.
 Entering and exiting your rideshare carefully is one easy step you can take to ensure your own safety and the safety of those around you.
-Always watch for oncoming traffic, including traffic in bike lanes or cars speeding around blind corners.
-When exiting, use the “Dutch Reach” to look behind you for oncoming traffic and pedestrians.
 You are entitled by law to be dropped off in a safe place that doesn’t block or interfere with other traffic on the road.
 Don’t be bashful in asking your rideshare driver to move to a different drop-off location if you feel unsafe.
+For example, in Chicago rideshare drivers are supposed to have been taught to not let out passengers into bike lanes.

 1. How to report a crash